codex-semantics-library/codex-semantics-library.github.io/papers/2025-pldi-relational-abstractions-labeled-uf.md

 (polyhedra has $$\mathcal O(2^{|\mathbb X|})$$ complexity).

 In the middle of this spectrum lie *weakly-relational abstractions*.
-They only store a select few relations between pairs of variables.
-For example, octagons store relations $$\pm x \pm y \leqslant c$$.
+They only store relations between pairs of variables.
+For example, octagons store relations $$\pm x \pm y \leqslant c$$ for some constant $$c$$.
 These abstractions are faster than full relational domains, but still expensive, in large part due to having to compute a transitive closure to find all known relations, which costs $$\mathcal O(|\mathbb X|^3)$$.

-Thus, the central assumption of the paper can be expressed as **what if we do not need to compute this transitive closure?** More formally, we assume that the relation obtained on each path between two variables is always the same.
+Thus, the central assumption of the paper can be expressed as **what if we do not need to compute this expensive transitive closure?** More formally, we assume that the relation obtained on each path between two variables is always the same.
 This allows eliminating the vast majority of relations, **we only need to store a spanning tree** and can still recover any arbitrary relation in constant time.